gemi254/ControlAssist-ESP32-ESP8266/README.md

 ## ControlAssist control functions
 Controlling your elements inside you loop function

-+ Change the values of html elements
++ Change the values of html elements.

   - `ctrl.put("html_id", value,  /* forceSend: send even no change */, /* forceAdd: add key if not exists */ );`

 + Read current value of html element